UNStats/website/site/content/posts/sdg-monitoring-data-from-civil-society.md

 an extensive consultation of over thirty organisations, including ministries, policy analysis institutes, knowledge institutions and NGOs.
 The purpose of this exercise was to pinpoint the "low-hanging fruit": usable SDG information available within civil society.
-This **multi-stakeholder data collaboration between public and private sectors** resulted in 34 additional indicators, raising the total proportion of indicators covered to 51%.
+This _multi-stakeholder data collaboration between public and private sectors_ resulted in 34 additional indicators, raising the total proportion of indicators covered to 51 percent.

 ## Action plan for external consultation